Areskul/Simp-CICD/README.md

 You can now deploy with the CLI.
 Working on the documentation though.

-Git Hooks are stil in progress
+Git Hooks are stil in progress...

 ## Getting Started